CMU-SAFARI/RawHash/README.md

 cmake -DPOD5_DIR=/path/to/pod5
 ```

-Note that the provided path should generally contain _both_ `include/` and `lib/` folders with the corresponding library's include and library files.
+Note that the provided path should generally contain _both_ `include/` and `lib/` folders with the corresponding project's include and library files.

 It is possible to disable compiling *any* of the HDF5, SLOW5, and POD5 libraries.
 To disable them, you can use the following variables